ESAPI/esapi-java-legacy/scripts/README.txt

-createVarsFile.sh   -- Bash script to create a vars.2.x.y.z file that is 'sourced' by the 'newReleaseNotes.sh' script. esapi4java-core-TEMPLATE-release-notes.txt - Basic template used to create the new release notes file. newReleaseNotes.sh  -- Bash script to create the release notes boillerplate from the provided release argument and the TEMPLATE file. vars.2.2.3.0        -- File that is 'sourced' (as in "source ./filename") and used with newReleaseNotes.sh vars.2.2.3.1        -- File that is 'sourced' (as in "source ./filename") and used with newReleaseNotes.sh vars.2.3.0.0        -- File that is 'sourced' (as in "source ./filename") and used with newReleaseNotes.sh vars.2.4.0.0        -- File that is 'sourced' (as in "source ./filename") and used with newReleaseNotes.sh vars.template       -- Template to construct the release specific vars files
+createVarsFile.sh   -- Bash script to create a vars.2.x.y.z file that is 'sourced' by the 'newReleaseNotes.sh' script. esapi4java-core-TEMPLATE-release-notes.txt - Basic template used to create the new release notes file. newReleaseNotes.sh  -- Bash script to create the release notes boillerplate from the provided release argument and the TEMPLATE file. vars.2.?.?.?        -- File that is 'sourced' (as in "source ./filename") and used with newReleaseNotes.sh
+                       and is associated with the release number associated with the file name. vars.template       -- Template to construct the release specific vars files